oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-14-run-object.md

 If a nested logical location appears in the `logicalLocations` array, then the `logicalLocations` array **SHALL** also contain elements describing each of its parents, up to and including the top-level logical location.

-> EXAMPLE: In this example, a result was detected in the C++ class `namespaceA::namespaceB::classC`.
+> EXAMPLE 1: In this example, a result was detected in the C++ class `namespaceA::namespaceB::classC`.
 The `logicalLocations` array contains not only an element describing the class, but also elements describing its containing namespaces.
 >
 > ```json
 > "logicalLocations": [